amytai/amytai.github.io/index.markdown

 layout: home
 ---
-I am a systems research engineer at Google.
+I am a senior software engineer at Google.
 I am a systems generalist interested in hardware-software codesign in distributed systems, storage systems, and emerging hardware technologies.

 Previously, I was a researcher at <a href="https://research.vmware.com">VMware Research</a>.